fbunc/golden_ratio_mod_13_structure/time_and_symbols.md

 0,5,10,2,7,12,4,9,1,6,11,3,8

 Make the first,second and third difference for the sequence.
+Notice how the 'discrete-jerk' gives the key for $T_{color}$

 'Pause-and-ponder' looking for the best $T_o$ , $T_{mod}$ and $T_{color}$

+Does this sequence appear 'naturaly' in math?

+Yes, and it is related to $\phi$

 Main lines included  in OEIS  A257961 & A025641 :